savyasaachi-v/kali-linux-tools-installer/README.md

 # kali-tools-installer
-An installer script written in python to try to install all kali linux tools in an OSX operating system
+An installer script written in python to try to install all kali linux tools in an OSX operating system using brew and macports

+## requirements
+- curl
+- brew
+- port (for installing packages that are unavailable in brew)